 The forest is defined in the Forest Act.
 There are three main forest categories are described in this legislation: commercial forest, protection forest and protected forests.
 According to the ownership, forests are also divided into private forests, municipality forests and state owned forests.
 The state owned forest represent approximately 40% of the total forest area3 and is certified according to FSC and PEFC forest management and chain of custody standard in which the indicators related to forest management planning, maps and availability of forest inventory records are being constantly evaluated and addressed4.
 The state forest is managed by State Forest Management Centre (RMK) which is a profit-making state agency founded on the basis of the Forest Act and its main duty lies in a sustainable and efficient management of state forest.
-Overall there is 1 428 767 ha5 of FSC certified and 1 174 511 ha6 of PEFC certified forest.
+Overall there is 1 491 863 ha5 of FSC certified and 1 241 612 ha6 of PEFC certified forest.

-Currently more than 2 232 000 ha, equal to 49,3%7 of the Estonian land territory, is covered by forest as indicated in Figure 1 and the share of forest land is growing.
-According to FAO data, during 2000-2005, average annual change in the forest cover was +0.4 %8.
-Forestry Development Plan 2012-2020 and Yearbook Forest 2014, that gives annual reports and facts about the forest in Estonia, state that during last decade the cutting rate in Estonian forests is from 7 to 11 mill m3 per year9.
+Currently more than 2 232 000 ha, equal to 49,3%7 of the Estonian land territory, is covered by forest.
+Forestry Development Plan 2012-2020 and Yearbook Forest 2017, that gives annual reports and facts about the forest in Estonia, state that during last decade the cutting rate in Estonian forests is from 7 to 14 mill m3 per year8.
 The amount is in line with sustainable development principle when the cutting rate doesn't exceeds the annual increment and gives the potential to meet the long-term the economic, social and environmental needs.
 According to the Forestry Development Plan 2012-2020 the sustainable cutting rate is 12-15 mil ha per year.